jupyter-server/jupyter_server/docs/source/index.rst

 Jupyter Server (Developer Preview)
 ==================================

 Jupyter Server is a fork of the `Jupyter Notebook`_'s Tornado_ Server.
 It provides all the core services, APIs and `REST endpoints`_ from the classic Notebook Server without the Jupyter Notebook (Javascript) frontend.
-In fact, the Jupyter Server provides no frontend out-of-the-box; rather, it exposes hooks for Jupyter frontend creators to register their frontends with the Server.
+In fact, the Jupyter Server provides no frontend out-of-the-box; rather, it exposes `hooks <frontends.html>`_ for Jupyter frontend creators to register their frontends with the Server.

 Before the Jupyter Server project, the `Jupyter Notebook`_ was the only first-class frontend to the Tornado Server.
 As a consequence, other Jupyter frontends had to include Jupyter Notebook (and all of its Javascript code) as a dependency.
 The Jupyter Server project views all frontends—including the `Jupyter Notebook`_—as equal and separate .